Welcome to today's edition of the Rush 24-7 podcast.

 Don't.

-If you don't get it, just just ask somebody.
+If you don't get it, just ask somebody.

-Ask ask your dad.
+Ask your dad.

-You know, ask your dad.
+Ask your dad.

 Call Clinton's office.

-That's that's the way they get the answer.
+That's the way they get the answer.

 But here's the thing.

-These people take marriage vows too.
+These people take marriage vows, too.

 Are their marriage vows worthless?

-If they don't mean it when they take the vow, I assume their oaths are worth nothing as as well.
+If they don't mean it when they take the vow, I assume their oaths are worth nothing as well.

 And look, the libs are out there calling for gay marriage, are they not?